rlunar/valkey-php/docs/content/lists.md

 ### rPush
 -----
 _**Description**_: Adds one or more entries to the tail of a LIST.
-Redis will create the list if it doesn't exist.
+Valkey will create the list if it doesn't exist.

 ##### *Prototype*
 ```php